Tititesouris/Overcollector/README.md

 - Improve design

 #### To Do
-- Fix removing cosmetic from collection
 - Change import dialog to work cross browser
-- Add favicon & logo
 - Make FAQ
 - Statistics about credits (worth of collection and missing)
 - Statistics about probability in lootboxes
-- Achievements tracker
+- User profiles
 - Event optimisers
-- User profiles
 - Optimise DAO to avoid useless database calls
+- Achievements tracker

 ## How to contribute